-Section 951 of the Dodd-Frank Wall Street Reform and Consumer Protection Act requires that we regularly seek a non-binding advisory vote from our shareholders to approve the compensation of our named executive officers, or NEOs, as disclosed in the CD&A section and tabular disclosures of this Proxy Statement.
+Section 951 of the Dodd-Frank Wall Street Reform and Consumer Protection Act requires that we regularly seek a non-binding advisory vote from our shareholders to approve the compensation of our NEOs as disclosed in CD&A and in the other tabular and narrative executive compensation disclosures in this Proxy Statement.
 Since the required vote is advisory, the result of the vote is not binding upon the Board.